 2 medium sweet onions chopped up

 3 tablespoons fresh thyme (pull the little leaves off of the woody stems)

 4 tablespoons ketchup (we use Heinz Simply Ketchup)

 Ketchup for topping.

 Heat the olive oil on low/medium in a medium sauté/frying pan and add the chopped onions.
 Sauté until slightly translucent. *Hint* In our house we always start the onions with a few tablespoons of olive oil but usually use a little water if they start sticking to the pan to cut down on the amount of oil we use.
-After the onions have been sautéed for a few minutes, add the Worcestershire sauce, 4 tablespoons of ketchup and the fresh thyme leaves and cook for about 5 minutes.
-Pull the pan off of the stove and let cool.
+After the onions have been sautéed for a few minutes, add the Worcestershire sauce, 4 tablespoons of ketchup, and the fresh thyme leaves and cook for about 5 minutes.
+Pull the pan off of the stove and let it cool.

 Line a large cookie sheet (with sides) or a Pyrex cooking dish with a sheet of tin foil for easy clean-up later.

-In a large mixing bowl, combine the ground turkey, bread crumbs, parmesan cheese, egg and cooled onion mixture.
+In a large mixing bowl, combine the ground turkey, bread crumbs, parmesan cheese, egg, and cooled onion mixture.
 Make sure to take off any rings you have on because we are about to get messy!
 Using your hands, mix all ingredients together.
 Once everything is mixed, form a “loaf” on the cookie sheet.
 Grab your ketchup bottle and pour a generous amount of ketchup over the top of the “loaf”.
 Using a spoon, spread the ketchup evenly across the top.